Six Kings Slam: Dates, schedule and how to watch Rafael Nadal and Novak Djokovic in Saudi Arabia exhibition

 The sextet is headlined by Rafael Nadal, playing one of his final tournaments as he prepares to bow out of the sport after the Davis Cup finals on home soil at the end of November.

-The Spaniard and old foe Novak Djokovic have been handed byes through to the semi-final stage of the tournament, with four younger players vying for the chance to face them.
+The Spaniard and old foe Novak Djokovic have been handed byes through to the semi-final stage of the tournament, and will take on next generation stars Jannik Sinner and Carlos Alcaraz in the last four.

 Here’s everything you need to know.